-We’ve put together 17 facts and tips to help you do just that.
+We’ve also put together 17 facts and tips to help you select a shingle color for your roof:

 The higher the pitch or the greater the slope of your roof, the more you’ll see the shingles from street level.
 When selecting your asphalt roofing shingles, choose a color and profile that will enhance your home’s architectural style and draw the eye upward toward any special details, like dormers and gables.